-A differential to consider for the starfield pattern on MRI includes many other causes of multiple small foci of infarction or haemorrhage, although generally, only fat emboli will result in the very large number of tiny lesions characteristic of a starfield appearance.
+A differential to consider for the starfield pattern on MRI includes many other causes of multiple small foci of infarction or hemorrhage, although generally, only fat emboli will result in the very large number of tiny lesions characteristic of a starfield appearance.
 Other diagnoses to consider 6:

 - 1. Parizel PM, Demey HE, Veeckmans G et-al. Early diagnosis of cerebral fat embolism syndrome by diffusion-weighted MRI (starfield pattern).
 Stroke.
 2001;32 (12): 2942-4.
 Stroke (full text) - Pubmed citation

 - 2. Goenka N, Ropper AH.
 Images in clinical medicine.
 Cerebral fat embolism.
 N. Engl.
 J. Med.
 2012;367 (11): 1045. doi:10.1056/NEJMicm1100944 - Pubmed citation

 - 3. Simon AD, Ulmer JL, Strottmann JM.
 Contrast-enhanced MR imaging of cerebral fat embolism: case report and review of the literature.
 AJNR Am J Neuroradiol.
 2003;24 (1): 97-101.
 AJNR Am J Neuroradiol (full text) - Pubmed citation

 - 4. Dhakal LP, Bourgeois K, Barrett KM, Freeman WD.
 The "starfield" pattern of cerebral fat embolism from bone marrow necrosis in sickle cell crisis.
 (2015) The Neurohospitalist.
 5 (2): 74-6. doi:10.1177/1941874414554300 - Pubmed